 Can I get cashback on Black Friday deals?

 Sometimes, yes.
 Your debit card or credit card may offer cashback on purchases.
-It’s definitely worth looking into, not just for Black Friday 2019 and Cyber Monday 2019 but for any online shopping, when you’ll be spending the most online.
+It’s definitely worth looking into, not just for Black Friday 2019 but for any online shopping, when you’ll be spending the most online.

-Am I protected when I buy on Black Friday and Cyber Monday?
+Am I protected when I buy on Black Friday?

 In general, you should be just as protected as you are when shopping any other time of the year.
 You’ll want to check on return policies and warranty periods, and you should also make sure you’re shopping at known retailers you trust.
-While many deals can seem too good to be true on Black Friday and Cyber Monday, landing on an unfamiliar website claiming to have a product for pennies on the dollar is a good sign you’re in the wrong place.
+While many deals can seem too good to be true on Black Friday, landing on an unfamiliar website claiming to have a product for pennies on the dollar is a good sign you’re in the wrong place.

 Remember that using your credit card also can offer a level of protection, so as long as you have the means to pay it back straight away, using this method can give you more peace of mind.
 Many credit cards can help you contest payments if you never receive a product, and some even offer extended warranties on products beyond the one included from manufacturer or retailer.